siglar/disruptive-workshop/README.md

 ngrok is a free proxy service that enables forwarding HTTPS traffic from a publicly accessible URL to a port on localhost.
 So we can use it to create an online endpoint that'll forward data to our computers.
 Go to their [download page](https://ngrok.com/download) to find instructions on how to download and install it.

+> [!IMPORTANT]
+> WithSecure will quarantine ngrok on MacOS from both the official Homebrew cask and the Ngrok Homebrew tap.
+> If you encounter any problems running ngrok on MacOS you can exclude Homebrew from the quarantine.
+> Go to WithSecure -> Settings -> Malware Protection -> Scanning exclusions and add the ngrok binary.

 Sadly, they now require an account to use it.
 Without an account you wont be able to obtain an access token.
 So go ahead and create a user account on their website.
 When you've done this (and installed it) log in an copy the command that contains your token.
 It should look something like this: `ngrok config add-authtoken <your_token>`

 Now your ready to create a proxy.
 To do so, run: `ngrok http 5047`.
 The number here is your localhost port, so change it if it differs from the example.